apollographql/apollo-server/docs/source/api/plugin/usage-reporting.md

 ---
-title: "API Reference: ApolloServerPluginUsageReporting"
+title: "API Reference: Usage reporting plugin"
-sidebar_title: ApolloServerPluginUsageReporting
+sidebar_title: "Usage reporting plugin"
 api_reference: true
 ---

-## Using the plugin

-This API reference documents the `ApolloServerPluginUsageReporting` plugin.

-This plugin instruments your server to keep track of how your clients use your GraphQL schema.
-It tracks per-field and per-operation usage and sends reports of summarized statistics and full performance traces to Apollo's servers.
-You can explore your graph's usage in [Apollo Studio](https://www.apollographql.com/docs/studio/).
-More information on this feature along with common patterns can be found under [metrics and logging](../../monitoring/metrics/).

-In order to use this plugin, you must [configure your server with a graph API key](https://www.apollographql.com/docs/apollo-server/monitoring/metrics/#connecting-to-apollo-studio), either with the `APOLLO_KEY` environment variable or by passing it directly to your `ApolloServer` with `new ApolloServer({apollo: {key: KEY}})`.

-If you do provide an API key to `ApolloServer`, then by default it will enable usage reporting and install an instance of this plugin with its default configuration.
-So if you do not want to further configure your `ApolloServer`, all you need to do is set `APOLLO_KEY` and usage reporting will work.
+Apollo Server has a built-in usage reporting plugin that gathers metrics on how your clients use the operations and fields in your GraphQL schema.
+The plugin also handles pushing these metrics to [Apollo Studio](https://www.apollographql.com/docs/studio/), as described in [Metrics and logging](../../monitoring/metrics/).

+> This plugin was introduced in Apollo Server 2.18.
+In previous versions, usage reporting is configured by providing the `engine` option to the `ApolloServer` constructor.
+That option continues to work (but is now deprecated).
+See [the migration guide](../../migration-engine-plugins/) for details.

+## Default installation

+Apollo Server automatically installs and enables this plugin with default settings if you [provide a graph API key to Apollo Server](https://www.apollographql.com/docs/apollo-server/monitoring/metrics/#connecting-to-apollo-studio) (usually by setting the value of the `APOLLO_KEY` environment variable).
+No other action is required.

+If you don't provide an API key, this plugin is not installed.

+## Custom installation

-If you want to configure the usage reporting plugin, import it from the `apollo-server-core` package and pass it to your `ApolloServer` in the `plugins` array:
+You can configure the usage reporting plugin's behavior by including it in the `plugins` array you pass to the `ApolloServer` constructor:

 ```js
 import { ApolloServer } from "apollo-server";